OpenEvalProject/evals/manuscripts/elife-44063/v3/manuscript.md

 Trimeric RPA complex was expressed using p11-tRPA vector (Addgene, plasmid #102613) and purified accordingly to the published protocol (Binz et al., 2006; Henricksen et al., 1994).
 A fresh transformant of p11d-tRPA was grown to 0.5 OD at 37°C in a litre of LB media.
 Protein expression was induced by IPTG (0.2 mM) at 16°C overnight.
 Cells were harvested and suspended in lysis buffer (25 mM HEPES pH 8.0, 0.25 mM EDTA, 1 mM PMSF, 1 mM TCEP and 0.01% NP-40).
 Cells were lysed by incubation with lysozyme (0.25 mg/mL at 25°C for 30 min) and followed by sonication (50% output and 50% pulsar settings for 4 min).
 Cell debris were removed, and supernatant was loaded on an Affi-Gel Blue column (5 ml, Biorad) equilibrated with lysis buffer.
 The column was washed sequentially with five column volumes of lysis buffer containing 50 mM KCl, 0.8 M KCl, 0.5 M NaSCN and 1.5 M NaSCN.
 RPA elutes in the 1.5 M NaSCN wash.
 This fraction was diluted ten times to a final concentration of NaSCN to 150 mM and applied to heparin column.
 The column was washed with lysis buffer followed by elution with a linear gradient of NaCl (0.1–1M).
 The peak fractions were pooled, concentrated, flash frozen in liquid nitrogen and stored at −80°C until further use.

-## Site-directed mutagenesis
+### Site-directed mutagenesis

 Target amino acids were mutated by site directed mutagenesis using Stratagene QuikChange protocol.
 Single, double, triple and four residues mutants were generated by single stranded synthesis (Supplementary file 1B).
 PCR samples were subjected to DpnI digestion at 37°C for 6 hr and annealed gradually by reducing temperature from 95°C to 37°C for an hour with a 1°C drop per minute.
 DpnI treated PCR samples were transformed into chemically competent OmniMAX cells (ThermoFischer).
 Mutations were confirmed by sequencing and plasmids were transformed into BL21(DE) cells.
 Mutant proteins were expressed and purified exactly as described for wild type fragments.

-## DNA binding assay
+### DNA binding assay

 Fluorescence anisotropy experiments were carried out at room temperature with 5 nM fluorescein (6FAM)-labelled DNA substrates (Supplementary file 1C) using a Synergy four plate reader (BioTek).
 Titration with protein was performed by serially diluting protein in 40 μL of assay buffer (20 mM Tris-acetate pH 7.0, 100 mM NaCl, 5% glycerol, 1 mM TCEP and 10% DMSO) from 5000 nM to 0.3 nM and incubating with DNA substrate for 15 min at RT.
 Fluorescence anisotropy was measured by excitation at 485/20 nm and by monitoring emission 528/20 nm at room temperature using Gen5.0 (BioTek) software.
-An equilibrium dissociation constant was calculated with Prism software using one to one binding scheme, P+[D]=[DP], where D is DNA and P is PALB2.
-Anisotropy data were fitted by a non-linear regression analysis of Prism software using standard four-parameter logistic equation to identify Kdy=ymin+(ymax-ymin1+10logEC50-X×n)
+An equilibrium dissociation constant was calculated with Prism software using one to one binding scheme, $P+[D]=[DP]$, where D is DNA and P is PALB2.
+Anisotropy data were fitted by a non-linear regression analysis of Prism software using standard four-parameter logistic equation to identify Kd

+$$
+y=y_{min}+(\frac{y_{max}-y_{min}}{1+10^{logEC50-X\timesn}})
+$$

-Where, ymin and ymax is the minimum and maximum anisotropy values, X represents the log concentration of protein, n represents Hillslope, and EC50 is equal to KD.
+Where, $y_{min}$ and $y_{max}$ is the minimum and maximum anisotropy values, X represents the log concentration of protein, $n$ represents Hillslope, and EC50 is equal to KD.
 R2 is determined by the prism software by computing the sum of the squares of the distances of the points from the best-fit curve determined by nonlinear regression model.

-## DNA annealing assay
+### DNA annealing assay

 DNA annealing assays were performed with Cy5-labelled ss35 and compl IOWA-labelled ss35 (100 nM, Supplementary file 1D).
 The protein at 1, 2 and 4 μM concentrations was mixed and incubated with Cy5-labelled ssDNA for 5 min at 37°C in 40 μL reaction buffer (40 mM HEPES pH 7.5, 20 mM NaCl and 1 mM TCEP).
 Reactions were initiated by addition of compl IOWA-labelled ss35 (100 nM) in 40 μL of reaction buffer.
 Decrease in Cy5 fluorescence was monitored by measuring fluorescence at 680 nm by excitation at 635 nm on a Synergy four plate reader (BioTek).

-## Strand exchange fluorescent assay
+### Strand exchange fluorescent assay

 DNA strand exchange assays (80 μl) were performed with 35 bp dsDNA obtained by annealing of 5’-Cy5- and 3’-IOWA-labelled compl strands (Supplementary file 1D) and a 90mer ssDNA (ss90) with a region homologous to the plus strand.
 Alternatively, FAM/Dabsyl 49 bp DNA was used.
 For the forward reaction, ss90 (100 nM) was incubated with 2 μM (or as mentioned in the figure legends) protein for 10 min in 40 μL reaction buffer (40 mM HEPES pH 7.5, 20 mM NaCl, 5 mM MgCl2, 1 mM TCEP and 0.02% Tween 20) at 37°C. Strand exchange was initiated by addition of 100 nM Cy5/IOWA-dsDNA35 (or FAM/Dabsyl-dsDNA49), the plate was immediately placed in plate reader and the intensity of Cy5 (or FAM) fluorescence was measured at 30 s intervals for 1 hr with excitation at 635 nm and emission at 680 nm.
 For reactions with RecA and Rad51, an ATP regeneration system (2 mM ATP, 3 mM phosphoenol pyruvate and 30 U of pyruvate kinase) was used (Sigma-Aldrich, USA).
 Experiments without RecA and RAD51 were performed without ATP.
 For the inverse reaction, protein was incubated with Cy5/IOWA-dsDNA35 (or FAM/Dabsyl-dsDNA49) substrate and reaction was initiated by addition of ss90.
 The strand exchange assay with ssRNA substrate was performed as described above using a 60 ribonucleotide RNA (Supplementary file 1D) compl to that of 35 bp DNA.
 Alternatively, Cy3- and Cy5-labelled DNA oligonucleotides were used to prepare dsDNA substrate and the products were analysed by EMSA PAGE (below).

-## EMSA PAGE
+### EMSA PAGE

 Fluorescent-labelled DNA products of strand exchange reactions were also analysed on EMSA PAGE.
 After fluorescence measurement on plate reader, the final reaction mix (80 μl) products were deproteinated by incubation with proteinase K (0.5 mg/ml) with 0.5 mM EDTA and 1% w/v SDS for 20 min at 37°C and the DNA fragments were separated on 10% PAGE gel in TBE buffer.
 The gel was imaged using a Typhoon 9400 image scanner (GE) and analysed with ImageJ software.

-## FRET assay
+### FRET assay

 FRET assay was performed in 96 well plate format.
 100 nM of dual labelled dT70 or ss40 (Cy5 at 5’ end and Cy3 at 3’ end) was dispensed into 80 μL assay buffer identical to the buffer in the strand exchange assay (Supplementary file 1D).
 Excitation was at 540/25 nm bandpass.
 Emission for both Cy3 at 590/35 nm bandpass and Cy5 at 680/30 nm were measured.
 PALB2 was added with final concentration between 4000 and 15.6 nM and incubated for 10 min.
-FRET efficiency was calculated by using the formula FRET=1.51×Icy51.51×Icy5+0.669×Icy3, where 1.51 and 0.669 are correction factors for fraction of Cy5 and Cy3 intensities in Cy3 and Cy5 channels respectively.
+FRET efficiency was calculated by using the formula $FRET=\frac{1.51\timesIcy5}{1.51\timesIcy5+0.669\timesIcy3}$, where 1.51 and 0.669 are correction factors for fraction of Cy5 and Cy3 intensities in Cy3 and Cy5 channels respectively.
 Protein concentrations were as described in the figure legends.

-## D-loop assay
+### D-loop assay

 D-loop buffer (25 mM Tris-acetate pH 7.5, 100 µg/mL bovine serum albumin, 2 mM CaCl2, 2 mM ATP, 1 mM DTT), containing 1 µM of radiolabelled oligonucleotide JYM1413 (homologous sequence to the plasmid pPB4.3, Supplementary file 1C) was incubated for 5 min at 37°C with the indicated concentration of RAD51 or PALB2-T1 fragment.
 CsCl- purified pPB4.3 replicative form I DNA (300 µM) was added and the reaction and incubated for 5 min.
 Finally, the reaction was stopped with the addition of 0,6% SDS, 20 mM Tris-HCl pH 7.5, 20 mM MgCl2 and 2 mg/mL proteinase K following by incubation for 30 min at 37°C. Labelled DNA products were analysed by electrophoresis through a 0.8% TAE1X/agarose gel, ran at 65V for 1 hr, dried onto DE81 filter paper at 85°C, and visualized by autoradiography.

-## RAD51 foci assay
+### RAD51 foci assay

 HeLa cells were seeded on glass coverslips in 6-well plates at 225 000 cells per well.
 Knockdown of PALB2 was performed 18 hr later with 50 nM PALB2 siRNA (Supplementary file 1E) using Lipofectamine RNAiMAX (Invitrogen).
 After 5 hr, cells were subjected to double thymidine block.
 Briefly, cells were treated with 2 mM thymidine for 18 hr and released after changing the media.

 After a release of 9 hr, PALB2 silenced cells were complemented using transfection with the indicated YFP constructs using Lipofectamine 2000.
 Cells were then treated with 2 mM thymidine for 17 hr and protected from light from this point on.
 After 2 hr of release from the second block, cells were X-irradiated with 2 Gy and processed for immunofluorescence 1 hr, 2 hr, 4 hr, 6 hr and 8 hr post-irradiation.
 All immunofluorescence dilutions were prepared in PBS and incubations performed at room temperature with intervening washes in PBS.
 Cell fixation was carried out by incubation with 4% paraformaldehyde for 10 min followed by 100% ice-cold methanol for 5 min at −20°C. Cells were then permeabilized in 0.2% Triton X-100 for 5 min and quenched using 0.1% sodium borohydride for 5 min.
 After blocking for 1 hr in a solution containing 10% goat serum and 1% BSA, cells were incubated for 1 hr with primary antibodies to RAD51 (B-bridge International, #70–001) and to cyclin A (BD Biosciences, # 611268) diluted in 1% BSA.
 Secondary antibodies, Alexa Fluor 568 goat anti-rabbit (Invitrogen, #A-11011) and Alexa Fluor 647 goat anti-mouse (Invitrogen, #A-21235), were used in PBS containing 1% BSA for 1 hr.
 Nuclei were stained for 10 min with 1 μg/mL 4, 6-diamidino-2-phenylindole (DAPI) prior to mounting onto slides with 90% glycerol containing 1 mg/ml paraphenylenediamine anti-fade reagent.
 Z-stack images were acquired at 63X magnification on a Leica DM6000 microscope, then deconvoluted and analysed for RAD51 foci formation with Volocity software v6.0.1 (Perkin-Elmer Improvision).
 The number of RAD51 foci per cyclin A-positive cells (n = 300), among the transfected population, was manually scored and reported in a scatter dot plot representing the SEM.
 An Anova test (Kruskal-Wallis-test for multiple comparison) was performed followed by a non-parametric Mann-Whitney test.

-## CRISPR-Cas9/mClover-LMNA1 mediated HR assay (Pinder et al., 2015)
+### CRISPR-Cas9/mClover-LMNA1 mediated HR assay (Pinder et al., 2015)

 U2OS cells were seeded in 6-well plates.
 Knockdown of PALB2 (Buisson et al., 2017) was performed 6–8 hr later using Lipofectamine RNAiMAX (Invitrogen).
 Twenty-four hours post-transfection, 1.5−2 × 106 cells were pelleted for each condition and resuspended in 100 μL complete nucleofector solution (SE Cell Line 4D-Nucleofector X Kit, Lonza) to which 1 μg of pCR2.1-mClover-LMNAdonor, 1 μg pX330-LMNAgRNA, 0.1 μg of iRFP670 and 1 μg of pcDNA3 empty vector or the Flag-PALB2 constructs, and 20 nM of each siRNA were added.
 Once transferred to a 100 μl Lonza certified cuvette, cells were transfected using the 4D-Nucleofector X-unit, program CM-104 and transferred to a 10 cm dish.
 After 48 hr, cells were trypsinized and plated onto glass coverslips.
 Expression of the mClover was assayed the next day by fluorescence microscopy (63X), that is 72 hr post-nucleofection.
 Data are represented as mean percentages of mClover-positive cells over the iRFP-positive population from five independent experiments (total n > 100 iRFP-positive cells) and reported in a scatter dot plot representing SEM, and a classical one-way Anova test was performed.

-## GFP-Trap pulldown
+### GFP-Trap pulldown

 HEK293T were plated to 80% confluency and transfected with YFP-CTL, YFP-PALB2 or YFP-PALB2-146AAAA vector using Lipofectamine RNAiMAX Reagent (Thermo Fisher Scientific).
 24 hr after, cells were irradiated with 5 Gy and processed for GFP-Trap Pulldown 2 hr post-irradiation.
 Briefly, cells were washed twice with ice cold PBS and lysed in lysis buffer (50 mM Tris-HCl, pH 7.5, 150 mM NaCl, 0,5% NP40, containing PMSF, Aprotinin, Leupeptin, NaF, and Na2VO4).
 Lysates were sonicated (three times 10 s at 30% amplitude on ice) and centrifuged at 16000 g, for 30 min at 4°C. Protein lysates (3 mg) were incubated with GFP-Trap beads (Chromotek) for 1 hr at 4°C. Beads were washed three times with lysis buffer (without NP40) and bound proteins were resuspended in 35 µL of Laemmli SDS-sample buffer and heated to 95°C for 10 min.

 Samples were run on NuPAGE 4–12% bis-Tris Protein Gels (Invitrogen) in NuPAGE MOPS SDS Running Buffer according to the manufacturer’s protocol and transferred to Nitrocellulose membrane (Amersham) using XCell II Blot Module (Invitrogen) in 20% methanol transfer buffer.
 Immunoblots were performed using the following antibodies: anti-RAD51(14B4) (Novus Biologicals, #NB100-148) and anti-GFP (Roche, #11814460001).

-## Plasmids and siRNA
+### Plasmids and siRNA

 peYFP-C1-PALB2 was modified to be resistant to PALB2 siRNA by Q5 Site-Directed Mutagenesis Kit (NEB, E0554) using primers JYM3892/3893 (Supplementary file 1E).
 The resulting siRNA-resistant construct was then used as a template to generate the mutant construct YFP-PALB2 146AAAA with the primers JYM3909/JYM3910.
 Flag-tagged PALB2 146AAAA mutant was also obtained via site-directed mutagenesis on pcDNA3-Flag PALB2 (Pauty et al., 2017).

-## Cell lines
+### Cell lines

 U2OS (HTB-96) and HEK293T (CRL-11268) were purchased from ATCC and HeLa were authenticated using Short Tandem Repeat (STR) analysis by ATCC services (100% match).
 All the cells lines used were uninfected with Mycoplasma, as routinely verified using the e-Myco Mycoplasma kit from FroggaBio.